Largest gas transmission system in Russia’s East

 The Power of Siberia gas trunkline will transport gas from the Irkutsk and Yakutia gas production centers to consumers in Russia’s Far East and China (eastern route).

-Gas resources exploitation and gas transmission system development in Eastern Russia
+Developing gas resources and shaping gas transmission system in Eastern Russia

 Figures and facts